LINDA CREW VISITS LPMS BOOK CLUB Award-winning author Linda Crew visited our Linus Pauling library on April 11th for our

 Our annual Scholastic Book Fair will be held from Dec.
 4th through Dec.
 8th in our beautiful Linus Pauling Library.
 Last year's fair was a huge success.
 We sold over $1200 worth of books and merchandise, which means our library received $600 in Scholastic books!
 Many thanks to all the parents who volunteered to help out at the book fair.
 We couldn’t have done it without your help.
 And we hope to have it again this year.

-Kristy Kemper-Hodge, the wonderful youth librarian at the Corvallis Public Library, will visit LPMS on Wed.
-Nov.
-8th for a book discussion on A Heart for Any Fate by Corvallis author Linda Crew.
+Kristy Kemper-Hodge, the wonderful youth librarian at the Corvallis Public Library, will visit LPMS on Thursday, April 11th for a book discussion on A Heart for Any Fate by Corvallis author Linda Crew.
 And here's the big news: LInda Crew will join us for the book talk!!
 Linda is a graduate of Highland View Intermediate School (which stood here where Linus Pauling stands today) and Corvallis high School.
 Linda is the author of eleven books; eight of which can be found in our beautiful Linus Pauling library.
 Our book talks take place in the purple area of the library during lunch time/outdoor rec.
 Please encourage your children to attend.
 They do not need to be members of an OBOB team and Kristy is very engaging.
 The conversations often lead to other great books.
-On Dec.
-13th we will discuss Rebel Mechanics by Shanna Swendson and on January 17th we'll discuss Kalahari by Jessica Khoury.

 New Books in Spanish for LPMS!